cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
-We provide instantiations of the scheme using widely-used and efficient primitives based on elliptic curve Diffie-Hellman key agreement.
+We provide instantiations of the scheme using widely-used and efficient primitives, such as Elliptic Curve Diffie-Hellman key agreement, HKDF, and SHA2.

 --- middle